mcdu/btree/README.md

-Welcome to BTree

-(c) 2004 Peter A. Dinda, pdinda@northwestern.edu

-In this lab, you will write a tiny implementation of a B-Tree that will be run on top of a buffer cache that runs on top of a simulated disk system.
+Implementation of a B-Tree that will be run on top of a buffer cache that runs on top of a simulated disk system.
 The simulator will accept a sequence of requests and print out the total time needed to complete the requests with your